-1. First Offense - staff member gives student a verbal warning and confiscate the ECD till the end of the hour/school day, confiscate and give the ECD to the administration, ask student to put the ECD in a designated area until the end of the
+First Offense - the staff member will give the student a verbal warning and may confiscate the device until the end of the hour or school day, may direct the student to put the device in a designated area until the end of the class period, or may direct the student to put the device in his/her locker.
+The staff member will contact the parent.